Cryptic-Devs/SAL-HOSTEL-WEBSITE/README.md

 # SAL-HOSTEL-WEBPAGE
-A webpage designed for KNUST students to book roomsfor accommodation.
+A webpage designed for KNUST-Obuasi students to book rooms for accommodation.